 AGEM retreat 2017

-AGEM PhD candidate retreat 2017 made the impossible possible
+The AGEM retreat of 2017 made the impossible possible

 At this first official AGEM retreat, there were parallel sessions on specific topics which resulted in more time for each speaker.
 With a lot of interesting topics of more than 80 participants, it was a program suited for everyone from the AGEM institute.
 Four invited speakers showed us their very diverse research experiences.
 Chris Mulder, head of the gastroenterology and hepatology department of the VUmc, talked about his 40 years experiences as a medical doctor.
 Susanne La Fleur showed the link between neurobiology and energy metabolism and Fleur Bouwer showed the magic of music.
 In a plenary session with the PIs, Robert Brierley took the participants behind the scenes of Lancet Gastroenterology & Hepatology.